By Rajabu Juma Rajabu – Art in Tanzania internship

 Agribusiness processes input into outputs.
 An input is a resource used in production, and an output is the result of the production process after processing the inputs.

-Production – Is an act of making products such as goods and services.
+Production is the act of creating products, such as goods and services.

 Agribusiness provides people with food, clothing, and shelter.
-It also creates millions of jobs in science, research, engineering, education, advertisement, government agencies, trade organizations, and community organisations.
+It also creates millions of jobs in science, research, engineering, education, advertising, government agencies, trade organisations, and community organisations.

-Agribusiness can be performed by both small and large farmers.
-It is an important component of the country’s economy because it contributes a huge amount to the national GDP.
+Both small and large farmers can engage in agribusiness.
+It is a crucial component of the country’s economy, as it contributes a substantial amount to the national GDP.
 The agricultural sector is fundamental to the economies of developing countries, especially in Tanzania.

-According to the economics data in the National Data of Tanzania Mainland of 2013-2019 by the National Bureau of Statistics at the current market price, the agriculture sector contributes 29.1 per cent of the national GDP.
+According to the economic data from the National Data of Tanzania Mainland for the period 2013-2019, as reported by the National Bureau of Statistics, the agricultural sector contributes 29.1 per cent of the national GDP at the current market price.

-In November 2020, President Magufuli announced that its government will emphasise key economic sectors, especially agriculture, in the next five years.
+In November 2020, President Magufuli announced that his government will emphasise key economic sectors, especially agriculture, in the next five years.

 Agribusiness sectors